lowerkey/web-worker-facade/README.md

 ```

 ## Design
 Posiphyss will use web workers to hide the main simulation from the user, providing the interface defined above.
-The simulation web worker is wrapped by a layout-bridge with mostly mimics the graph interface.
+The simulation web worker is wrapped by a layout-facade with mostly mimics the graph interface.

-### layout-bridge and layout-worker
+### layout-facade and layout-worker
-The layout-bridge will wrap creation of and requests to the layout-worker.
-Internally, it assigns a ticket which is returned from the layout-worker so the layout-bridge can execute the appropriate callback.
+The layout-facade will wrap creation of and requests to the layout-worker.
+Internally, it assigns a ticket which is returned from the layout-worker so the layout-facade can execute the appropriate callback.

 More details will follow as the project progresses.

 ## Roadmap
-0. The first step will be to wrap the web worker in a layout-bridge.
+0. The first step will be to wrap the web worker in a layout-facade.
-1. Check out promises, and decide whether to rework layout-bridge to return them.
+1. Check out promises, and decide whether to rework layout-facade to return them.
 2. After that, the project will implement section 4 of the linked paper, Dynamic Coarsening.

 ## Usage
-It's still too early for that, but eventually, you'll have to include the layout-bridge, which will create a web worker from `layout-worker.min.js`.
+It's still too early for that, but eventually, you'll have to include the layout-facade, which will create a web worker from `layout-worker.min.js`.

 ## Todos:
-1. add tests for layout bridge
+1. add tests for layout facade